Faerbit/rate-my-haselnuss/Readme.md

 interested in this and have trouble understanding it, do not hesitate to contact me: I'll gladly translate it for you to english.

+##License

+This program is lincesed under MIT.
+See License.md for details.

 ##Idee
 Dieses Programm versucht Haselnüsse visuell nach ihrem Geschmack zu klassifizieren, insbesondere die Erkennung der schlecht schmeckenden soll